GEMScienceTools/oq-mbtk/docsrc/contents/sub.rst

 Creating inslab sources for the OpenQuake Engine
 *************************************************************

 The construction of subduction inslab sources involves the creation of `virtual faults` elongated along the stike of the slab surface and constrained within the slab volume.
-This requires a configuration file defining some parameters for generating the ruptures
+This requires a configuration file defining some parameters for generating the ruptures.

 1. Create a configuration file